 Cast off for a journey to discover New Zealand’s story.
-The Maritime Museum tells the stories that created a nation, stories that have define our identity as New Zealanders.
+The New Zealand Maritime Museum tells the stories that created a nation, stories that have defined our identity as New Zealanders.

-From the first discovery by Kupe, to one of the most courageous migrations by the Polynesian peoples, to Able Tasman and then Cook.
+From the first discovery by Kupe, to one of the most courageous migrations by the Polynesian peoples, to Abel Tasman and then Captain Cook.
 Our spirit of exploration was forged and the boundaries of possibility broken.

 Maritime’s galleries recreate many of the defining stories of New Zealand’s maritime heritage.
 The museum honours and celebrates those who sailed to the limits of their imagination.